Hanser Alberto Player Props: White Sox vs. Tigers

 Hanser Alberto At The Plate

-- Alberto has four doubles, three home runs and four walks while hitting .219.
+- Alberto is batting .218 with four doubles, three home runs and four walks.

-- Alberto has an RBI in six of 25 games this season, with multiple RBI in three of them.
-He has also driven home three or more of his team's runs in two contests.
+- Alberto has driven home a run in seven games this season (26.9%), including more than one RBI in 15.4% of his games and producing three or more of his team's runs on two occasions..

-- In nine of 25 games this year, he has scored, including multiple runs once.
+- He has scored at least once 10 times this season (38.5%), including one multi-run game.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.